hasnainhaider2663/altar.io-full-stack/README.md

 - Handles conflicts between inputs from different clients
 - Implements data persistance using SQLite3 and Better Sqlite plugin

+#### Note : When the input control is highlighted as red, it means your input will be ignored for 4 seconds.

 ## How to Run the project